 I truly believe that learning is a lifelong adventure, and would love to share this passion with your student to help them reach their academic goals.

-Simmons - BA, History
+Undergraduate Degree: Simmons - Bachelor in Arts, History

-Simmons - MAT, Secondary Education
+Graduate Degree: Simmons - Master of Arts Teaching, Secondary Education

 SAT Composite: 1280